 Like polarity, melting point and boiling point also depend on the properties of the carbon chain.

-Melting and boiling points of saturated FA increase as the molecular weight increases, and therefore of the length of the chain.
+Melting and boiling points of saturated FAs increase as the molecular weight increases, and therefore of the length of the chain.
 Saturated linear chains have a relatively linear configuration.
 This allows the molecules to pack closely together, which allows the formation of many intermolecular hydrophobic bonds that stabilize the structure in an almost crystalline form.
 This causes the increase in melting and boiling point.

-The double bond has a rigid planar structure and does not allow rotations between the two carbon atoms, which are possible in the single bond, and can be considered as a plane to which carbon chain attaches and continues, or enters and exits.
-If a part of the molecule has a rigid planar structure, the molecule can show geometric isomerism or cis–trans isomerism.
-If the entry and exit of the chain from the plain occur on the same side, the double bond is in cis configuration, whereas if the entry and exit occur on opposite sides of the plain, the double bond is in trans configuration.
-Cis configuration causes a bend or “kink” in the carbon chain, as a result of which chains pack less efficiently than those of saturated FA, therefore establishing less intermolecular hydrophobic interactions.
+Cis configuration causes a bend or “kink” in the carbon chain, as a result of which chains pack less efficiently than those of saturated FAs, therefore establishing less intermolecular hydrophobic interactions.
 The resulting structure is less stable and less energy is needed to move the molecules away from each other.
-Hence, both the melting and boiling points of cis fatty acids will be lower than that of the corresponding saturated FA.
+Hence, both the melting and boiling points of cis fatty acids will be lower than that of the corresponding saturated FAs.

-Trans configuration has a geometry similar to that of the single bond, and straightens the carbon chain giving it a shape similar to that of a saturated FA.
+Trans configuration has a geometry similar to that of the single bond, and straightens the carbon chain giving it a shape similar to that of a saturated FAs.
 Hence, molecules that have only trans double bonds pack with a similar efficiency to that of saturated FA, with which they have similar melting and boiling points.

-Other ways are based on the presence or absence of branches or cyclic structures in the chain, on the length of carbon chain, on the presence or absence of double/triple bonds, on the geometric isomerism of the double bonds, on the number of double/triple bonds, on the position of the first double bond with respect to the methyl end of the chain, or on the geometric isomerism of the double bonds.
-In addition, they can be classified based on their essentiality for humans.
-Here are some examples.
+From a chemical point of view, they can be classified based on the characteristics of the carbon chains, such as the even or odd number of carbon atoms, the presence or absence of branches or cyclic structures, its length, the presence or absence of double/triple bonds, the number of double/triple bonds, the position of the first double bond with respect to the methyl end, the geometric isomerism of the double bonds, or whether they are present in free or esterified form.

 Length of the carbon chain